jch/saml/README.md

 > Alice types her username and password into `https://idp.acme-corp.biz` and is
 > redirected back to `https://flights.acme-corp.biz/flights`.

-After the identity provider authentication successfully authenticates Alice, it sends a response back to the service provider saying authentication was successful, and releasing **assertions** about the principal.
+After the identity provider successfully authenticates Alice, it sends a response back to the service provider saying authentication was successful, and releasing **assertions** about the principal.
 Assertions are statements about the principal.
 They typically include information like email,